-5.1 The quota of studies for recognition in the framework of the exchange program in Bachelor's studies is at a minimum scope of 10 credits with a passing grade and a maximum scope of up to 17% of the scope of studies for the degree, which is about 20 credits in the theoretical faculties and about 25 credits in the experimental faculties.
-In Master's studies the minimum scope depends on the type of coursework schedule abroad (studied courses as opposed to traveling abroad to the laboratory of a researcher or to carry out research in a library).
+5.1 The quota of studies for recognition in the framework of a semester exchange program in Bachelor's studies is at a minimum scope of 10 credits with a passing grade and a maximum scope of up to 17% of the scope of studies for the degree, which is about 20 credits in the theoretical faculties and about 25 credits in the experimental faculties.
+For a year's exchange program the faculty may recognize up to 33% of the scope of degree studies, which is about 40 credits in the theoretical faculties and about 50 credits in the experimental faculties.
+In Master's studies the minimum scope depends on the type of course-work schedule abroad (studied courses as opposed to traveling abroad to the laboratory of a researcher or to carry out research in a library).
 The maximum scope is 10 credits with a passing grade.